2600hz/kazoo/applications/Docs (support) without a destination yes/Outbound dialing rules.md

 */
 // Please note that My English is rather crappy and i dont use a spell checker, feel free to adjust, but dont comment on any errors ))

+The picture of the porta way of doing it is just to give u a clue on what can be done, i had no better example at hand

 Since version (version here) Kazoo has better support for Internationalisation.
 In perspective to this document we are speaking about the ability to dial as if u are local.
 Kazoo can be used with clients acounts from all over the globe, so we needed a way to deal with that.